-An email conversation between Tenant of Culture and Jade Jamean Lees during install.
+An email conversation between Tenant of Culture and Jade Jamean Lees during install week.

 Jade Jamean Lees: There is something quite mysterious about your identity due to your artistic practice being named Tenant of Culture; can I ask why do you go by that name?